-Spring is all about spending time with friends and family while surrounded by great food and fabulous music.
-No one knows this better than Austin (we've kind of mastered the whole patio scene).
+Austin is an ideal place to spend time with friends and family while surrounded by great food and fabulous music (we've kind of mastered the whole patio scene).
 What better way to celebrate the season than a fresh-air feast with your favorite people?

 Here are just a few of our favorite Austin rooftops and patios.